-The text editor is the word processor of dbForge Documenter for SQL Server.
+The text editor is the word processor of the Fusion for MySQL.
 When the text editor is used to edit text, it is referred to as the text editor.
 When it is used to edit SQL source code, which is its more common use, it is referred to as the code editor.
 You can open multiple code editors to view or/and edit code.
-A list of all documents open for editing in instances of the code editor is available on the Windows menu.
+A list of all documents opened for editing in instances of the code editor is available on the Windows menu.

 The area where code or text is displayed for editing.
 It provides SQL statement completion.

 A gray column on the left side of the code editor where indicators for breakpoints and bookmarks are displayed.
 Clicking this area sets a breakpoint on the adjacent line of code.